synergy-design-system/synergy-design-system/packages/metadata/data/layers/rules/component/component:syn-combobox.md

 ### Searching Behavior

 - Filter available options in real time as the user types; highlight or bold matching text to indicate relevance.
-- Show a message (e.g., "No matches found") when no options align with the user's input.
 - Consider limiting the maximum number of displayed suggestions to avoid overwhelming users.
 We recommend displaying 6-8 (with scrolling for additional results).

 ## Accessibility